namoopsoo/namoopsoo.github.io/content/post/2025-10-21-kanban-cage.md

 (Last bit inspired by https://youtu.be/eIoohUmYpGI )

 ## What would a Nobel Laureate say?
-I recently made this discovery that Daniel Kahneman wrote about planning in his Thinking Fast and Slow, discusing it as , the planning fallacy.
-And the reason why I looked was because one of my skip level managers has mentioned he is a fan of Kahneman 's book many times and he is also a big fan of PI Planning, so I was curious to look into this to maybe understand the connection better.
+I recently made this discovery that Daniel Kahneman wrote about planning in his Thinking Fast and Slow<sup>[17](#references)</sup>, discusing it as, the planning fallacy<sup>[18](#references)</sup>.
+And the reason why I looked was because one of my skip level managers has mentioned he is a fan of Kahneman's book many times and he is also a big fan of PI Planning, so I was curious to look into this to maybe understand the connection better.
 My manager here, quotes Eisenhower too often, "all plans fail but planning is everything," so I knew Kahneman's point would probably be more nuanced.

 So I learned that in his planning fallacy chapter, Kahneman relates to an anecdote of when he was involved in helping to build a course and the people involved estimated it would take two years, three years tops.
 He asked them to dig around to get some data about what comparable efforts took.
 He learned, from them, that of the 50% efforts they looked at that didnt fail, they took over 8 years and even some over 10 years.
 But then asking them how will they use this information to revise their plans, and well, they didnt.
 And ultimately the course also took into the same ballpark , of 8 years.